sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-ie-internetexplorer-accelerators-accelerator-itemkey.md

 `ItemKey` contains a unique key for [Accelerator](microsoft-windows-ie-internetexploreracceleratorsaccelerator.md).

-Accelerators are menu options in Internet Explorer® that help to automate common browser-related tasks.
+Accelerators are menu options in Internet Explorer that help to automate common browser-related tasks.
 In Internet Explorer, when you right-click selected text, Accelerators appear in the list of available options.
 For example, if you right-click a selected address, you can use an Accelerator to show a map of that address.

 ## Values